nowsprinting/test-helper/README.md

 #### XmlComparer

-`XmlComparer` is a NUnit test comparer class that loosely compares `string` as XML documents.
+`XmlComparer` is a NUnit test comparer class that compares two `string` as an XML document.

 It only compares the attributes and values of each element in the document unordered.
 XML declarations and comments are ignored, and white spaces, tabs, and newlines before and after the value are ignored.